nasa/openmct/docs/src/guide/index.md

 are collected together in bundles, and may interact with other extensions.

-The framework layer, loaded and initiated from `index.html`, is the main point of entry for an application built on Open MCT Web.
+The framework layer, loaded and initiated from `index.html`, is the main point of entry for an application built on Open MCT.
 It is responsible for wiring together the application at run time (much of this responsibility is actually delegated to Angular); at a high-level, the framework does this by proceeding through four stages: